Epidemic spreading under mutually independent intra- and inter-host pathogen evolution

 { \textbf{Acknowledgements}}

-X.Z.\ thanks Dr.\ Xiaobo Chen, Dr.\ Tingting Shi, Dr.\ Xing Lu and Prof.\ Weirong Zhong for useful discussions and supports in numerical calculations.
-This research was supported by the Israel Science Foundation (grant No. 499/19) and the Bar-Ilan University Data Science Institute grant for COVID-19 related research.
+X.Z.\ thanks Dr.\ Xiaobo Chen, Dr.\ Tingting Shi, Dr.\ Xing Lu and Prof.\ Weirong Zhong for their fruitful discussions and support of the numerical simulations.
+This work was supported by the NNSF of China (grant No.\ 12105117 and 12005079), the Fundamental Research Funds for Central Universities (grant No.\ 21621007), the Guangdong Basic and Applied Basic Research Foundation (grant No.\ 2022A1515010523), the Science and Technology Planning Project of Guangzhou (grant No.\ 202201010360), the funding for Scientific Research Startup of Jiangsu University (grant No.\ 4111710001), Jiangsu Specially-Appointed Professor Program, the Israel Science Foundation (grant No.\ 499/19), the bi-national Israel-China ISF-NSFC joint research program (grant No.\ 3552/21) and the Bar-Ilan University Data Science Institute grant for COVID-19 related research.

 { \textbf{Author contribution}}